 - A student, spouse or parent who was employed full-time in 2012 is no longer employed full-time in 2013

-- Loss of benefits received in 2012 or 2013: For example, unemployment compensation, social security benefits or court-ordered child support
+- Loss of benefits received in 2013: For example, unemployment compensation, social security benefits or court-ordered child support

-If any of the above applies to you and if your earnings were drastically reduced in 2012 or 2013, please contact the WSU Financial Aid Office.
-Any adjustment requires a one-on-one meeting with a financial aid Counselor.
+If any of the above applies to you and if your earnings were drastically reduced in 2013, please contact the WSU Financial Aid Office.
+Any adjustment requires a meeting with a Financial Aid Advisor.

 Independent Study and Distance Learning